Best Portable Solar Panels (2026)

 Renogy 200W E.FLEX vs Bluetti 200W (PV200-class)

 Both are excellent 200W foldables.
-The Renogy is lighter (13.89 vs ~16 lbs), cheaper (~$245 vs ~$349), and adds USB ports.
-The Bluetti holds output better in cloud and supports parallel stacking, and is the natural match for a Bluetti power station. [src1, src2, src7]
+The Renogy is lighter (13.89 vs ~16 lbs), cheaper (~$230 vs ~$349), in stock today, and adds USB ports.
+The Bluetti holds output better in cloud and supports parallel stacking, and is the natural match for a Bluetti power station — but it is currently a preorder. [src1, src2, src7]

 Pick Renogy E.FLEX if: you want the lightest, lowest-cost 200W panel with USB output.